Asyix/nbody-react/README.md

 # Launch project locally

 From root directory :

-npm install
-npm run dev
+npm install && npm run dev

 Be sure to make the project run on port 5173.

+Backend URL for WS communication is set in src/components/Controls.tsx

 # React + TypeScript + Vite